os-assignments/os-assignments.github.io/versions/v1/content/prerequisites/shell-and-terminal.md

 ---
-title: The shell and terminal
+title: The shell and the terminal
-weight: 49
+weight: 20
 blackfriday:
  fractions: false
 ---